 - Make an enquiry

 The Amankila is a secluded beachside resort overlooking the Lombok Strait on Bali's east coast.
-Mount Agung provides a stunning backdrop, and the tranquil waters of its coastline provide some of Bali's best snorkeling.
+Mount Agung provides a stunning backdrop, and the tranquil waters of its coastline provide some of Bali's best snorkelling.
 The hotel offers some of the island's finest accommodation and the dedicated 'Massage Pavillion' is a great place to relax after a day exploring the nearby villages.

 I'll never forget when…